By far one of the best plants you can use for your hedge is the Murraya paniculata or Orange Jessamine.

 What next - Planting a hedge is quite a simple project and it can often be undertaken by even the most amateur gardener.
 Just make sure you measure out, plant in a straight line, mulch well and regularly water your hedge.
 Remember to prune twice each year and fertilise as a double effort to encourage growth.

-If you feel this is something you would like and don't want to undertake the take yourself - speak to the team here at Branching Out Landscape and Design.
+If you feel this is something you would like and don't want to undertake the take yourself - speak to the team here at Branching Out Co.
 We are happy to provide you with the best hedging solution for your needs.